rockdaboot/wget2/docs/wget2.md

 ### `--tls-session-file=file`

   For TLS Session Resumption (`--tls-resume`) you need the session data of a previously established TLS session.
-Wget2 can persistently store this data in the given file (default: ~/.wget-session).
+Wget2 persistently stores this data in the given file (default: ~/.wget-session).

   To disable persistent storage use `--no-tls-session-file`.